-I am a Ph.d.
-Candidate in Government at the University of Texas at Austin, and I will be an assistant professor in the Martin School for Public Policy at the University of Kentucky.
-My research interests include public policy within U.S. institutions, specifically Congress and the media, with an emphasis on how new media platforms serve elite interests.
+I am an assistant professor in the Martin School for Public Policy at the University of Kentucky.
+My research interests include public policy and agenda-setting within U.S. institutions, specifically Congress and the media, with an emphasis on how new media platforms serve elite interests.

-My dissertation explores how U.S. senators strategically allocate attention by linking a choice model of excess information and limited attention to the attention diversity among politicians.
+My current work explores how U.S. senators strategically allocate attention by linking a choice model of excess information and limited attention to the attention diversity among politicians.
 Senators make trade-offs in their attention allocation and prioritize attention according to external incentives.
 More explicitly, how a senator prioritizes his attention is a function three relationships to the party, the institution, and his constituency.
 These roles lead to individual variation where senators allocate differing levels of attention and make trade-offs between their four primary priorities: policy, politics, media, and constituents.
 They trade off attention among these four priorities according to the roles they fill as partisans, members of the institution, and representatives of their constituency.

-I currently serve as manager for the Policy Agendas Project, which collects and organizes data to track changes in the national policy agenda.
-I mentor undergraduate students in research methods and oversees their work with the project.
+I previously served as manager for the Policy Agendas Project, which collects and organizes data to track changes in the national policy agenda.
+I am currently a faculty fellow with the project.

 I received B.A.s from the University of Oklahoma in both Political Science and Journalism and have been employed as a journalist at news organizations such as National Journal, Congressional Quarterly and the San Francisco Chronicle.